-Please contact Prof. Khanna at jkhanna@colgate.edu
+Please contact Prof. Simpson at nsimpson@colgate.edu

-Information Sessions will be held on:

-Thursday, October 22 at 11:30am at https://colgate.zoom.us/j/95653672275
+Information Sessions will be held on: Tuesday, October 19 at 11:30am in 208 Persson Monday, Octobert 25 at 4:15pm in 208 Persson

 Colgate University's

 London Economics Study Group (LESG) is conducted each year by the Economics Department.
 It is one of the oldest of Colgate's off-campus study programs and was the first of its kind to be established in London.
 Initiated in 1962, assisted significantly by numerous Colgate alumni in London, and developed over the years with the cooperation of UK officials and scholars, the program has become an important complement to the oncampus offerings of the Economics Department.